GSA/challenges-and-prizes/_all-challenges/1192-ai-tech-sprint-for-veterans-not-served-by-va.md

 * Follow-on prototype research and development (R&D) contract, Cooperative Research and Development Agreement (CRADA), or Other Transactions Agreement (OTA) as authorized by law and applicable VA or VA component policy.
 * Follow-on agreement for limited use of one or more completed prototypes in the VA environment for test purposes for a minimum of up to one year; as authorized by applicable law and VA or VA component policy.
-* Follow-on production purchase agreement in accordance with FAR Part 6.302-1, FAR 6.204, Section 538 of Division F of the Consolidated Appropriations Act, 2018 (Public Law 115-141); or as otherwise authorized by applicable law and DHS or DHS component policy.
+* Follow-on production purchase agreement in accordance with FAR Part 6.302-1, FAR 6.204, Section 538 of Division F of the Consolidated Appropriations Act, 2018 (Public Law 115-141); or as otherwise authorized by applicable law and VA or VA component policy.

 ### Rules